top of page

 • Yes, to make the event as accessible as possible we offer our summits completely online so people can join from anywhere in the world.

-• Yes, all sessions will be recorded and available typically the same day.
-We will edit the recordings to improve playback for you when possible.
+• Yes, all sessions will be recorded and available to Summit+ Pass holders.

 • Yes!
 This event will give attendees, sponsors, and speakers the chance to connect.
-The live sessions and chat.
+Live session attendees can join and connect in the session chat.

 • You can pay with a credit card using the register link.